fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/time-series-multivariate-chart-net.md

 </div>
 </div>

-Next, create the FirstTimeSeries.cs or FirstTimeSeries.vb file and do the following:
+Next, create the `Multivariate.aspx.cs` or `Multivariate.aspx.vb` file and do the following:

 - Include the FusionCharts.Visualization .dll file.